rob-letts/advent-of-code-22/README.md

 # Advent Of Code 2022.

-Hopefully readable, definitely not optimal.
+Hopefully readable, but definitely not optimal.

-All in TypeScript via Vite-Node.
+All answers in TypeScript, using [Vite-Node](https://www.npmjs.com/package/vite-node).